WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 refers to the endpoint that is remote to the primary subject of discussion.

+This specification defines the following additional terms:

+RIPP Trunk: A container for calls between a trunking provider and trunking consumer.
+A RIPP trunk is identified by an HTTP URI hosted by the trunking provider.
+RIPP trunks act as a unit of policy and capabilities, including rules such as rate limits, allowed phone numbers, and so on.

 Call: A VoIP session established by a RIPP client for the purposes of exchanging audio and signaling information.

-RIPP Domain: An administrative domain that can implement a RIPP client, RIPP server, or both, for the purposes of making and receiving calls.

-Originating Domain: The domain that initiates a call, therefore acting as an HTTP and RIPP client.

-Terminating Domain: The domain that receives a call, therefore acting as an HTTP and RIPP server.

-Customer Domain: A domain that purchases telephony services from another.

-Provider Domain: A domain that sells telephony services to a customer domain.
+A call is always associated with a RIPP trunk.

+Trunking Consumer: An administrative entity that utilizes trunking services from the trunking provider.
+The relationship between the trunking consumer and trunking provider is static and does not vary from call to call. (e.g., Verizon would be the trunking provider to an enterprise, and the enterprise would be the trunking customer of Verizon.
+A trunking consumer implements a RIPP client to initiate calls to the trunking provider, and a RIPP server to receive them.

+Trunking Provider: The administrative entity that provides elephony trunking services to the trunking consumer.
+The relationship between the trunking consumer and trunking provider is static and does not vary from call to call. (e.g., Verizon would be the trunking provider to an enterprise, and the enterprise woul be the trunking customer of Verizon.
+The trunking provider implements a RIPP server to receive calls from the trunking consumer, and a RIPP client to send calls to the trunking consumer

+Trunking Customer: The administrative entity which purchases trunking services from the trunking provider.
+The trunking customer may be the same as the trunking consumer - such as an enterprise purchasing and then consuming trunking services from a telco.
+Or, it can be different
+- such as an enterprise purchasing trunking services from a telco, and then authorizing a cloud PBX or cloud contact center provider to consume those trunking services on their behalf.

+RIPP Trunk URI: An HTTP URI hosted by the trunking provider, which represents RIPP trunk.

+RIPP Trunk Consumer URI: An HTTP URI hosted by the trunking consumer, used to receive calls from the trunking provider associated with a specific RIPP trunk.

+Byway: A bidirectional byte stream between a RIPR providre and consumer.
+A Byway passes its data through a long-running HTTP request and a long-running HTTP response.
+Byways are used for signaling, media control, and media.

 # Overview of Operation

-RIPP begins with a provisioning phase, which happens when a customer domain purchases telephony service from a provider.
-Using normal OAuth techniques, the customer authorizes the domain software handling RIPP to access their provider account on their behalf.
-The customer domain will mint a bearer token and push it to the provider domain, along with other configuration data, enabling authenticated inbound calls.
-Consequently, RIPP facilitates one-click provisioning and does not require any manual configuration of IP, ports or other information.

-Once provisioned, either domain can initiate calls by sending an HTTP request to the other.
-Calls are initiating by posting to a URL used to intiate calls.
-This request returns a call-specific URL.
-Either side can also post a capabilities document to the other side, in advance of any call.
-This capabilities document declares the receive capabilities of that domain.
-Defaults are defined for each capability, in case a document has not been posted.
-These documents are cached and apply to all future calls.
+RIPP begins with a configuration phase.
+This configuration  phase occurs when an OAuth2.0 client application (such as a softswitch, cloud PBX, cloud contact center, etc) wishes to enable trunking customers to provision RIPP trunks against a trunking provider.
+The trunking provider acts as the resource provider in OAuth2.0 parlance.
+Consequently, The configuration phase is identical to the way in which client applications register with resource providers in OAuth2.0, the details of which are beyond the scope of this specification, but expected to follow existing best practices used by web applications.

+The next step is provisioning.
+Once a trunking customer has purchased services from a trunking provider, the trunking customer can perform provisioning.
+Provisioning is the process by which a trunking customer connects a RIPP trunk from a trunking provider to trunking consumer.
+Provisioning is accomplished using
+OAuth2.0 code authorization techniques.
+In the case of RIPP, the OAuth resource owner is the trunking customer.
+The OAuth client is the RIPP implementation within the trunking consumer.
+The resource server is the RIPP implementation in the trunking provider.

+To provision a RIPP trunk, the trunking customer will visit a web page hosted by the trunking consumer, and typically click on a button labeled with their trunking provider.
+This will begin the Oauth2.0 authorization code flow.
+The trunking customer will authenticate with the trunking provider.
+The trunking provider authorizes the access, generate an authorization code, and generates a RIPP trunk URI.
+The RIPP trunk URI is included in a new OAuth parameter defined by this specification,and is returned as a parameter in the authorization response.
+The trunking consumer trades the authorization code for a refresh and access token, and stores the SIP Trunk URI.
+Finally, the trunking consumer mints a bearer token associated with the new RIPP trunk, and also mints a RIPP trunk consumer URI for receiving calls from the provider on this trunk.
+Both of these are passed to the trunking provider via a POST operation on the RIP trunk URI.

+The usage of the OAuth2.0 flows enables the trunking consumer and trunking customer to be the same (i.e., a cloud PBX provider purchases services from a telco), or different (i.e., an enterprise customer has purchased trunking services from a telco, and wishes to provision them into a cloud contact center that acts as the trunking consumer).
+The latter is often referred to informally as "BYOSIP" in traditional SIP trunking and is explicitly supported by RIPP using OAuth2.0.

+Once provisioned, either domain can establish capabilities for the RIPP trunk by posting a capabilities declaration to the RIPP trunk URI of its peer, using a URI parameter that signals a capability declaration.
+The capabilities declaration is a simple document, whose syntax is described in Section XX.
+It conveys the receive capabilities of the entity posting it, and includes parameters like maximum bitrate for audio.
+This process is optional, and each parameter has a default.
+Either side can update its capabilities for the RIPP trunk at any time.
+Capability declarations occur outside of a call, are optional, and convey static receive capabilities which are a fixed property of the RIPP trunk.
+Consequenty, capability declaration is significantly different from SDP offer/answer.

+Either the trunking consumer or provider can intiiate calls by posting to the RIPP trunk URI of its peer, using a URI parameter that signals a new call.
+The request contains the target phone number in the request URI and an Identity header field in the HTTP Request.
+The Identity header field is identical in syntax and semantics to the SIP Identity header field defined in [@RFC8224], just carried in HTTP instead of SIP.
+This request returns a call URI (unique in space and time for this call) in the Location header field of a 201 response sent by the server.
+Typically the response will also include a session cookie, bound to the call, to facilitate sticky session routing in HTTP proxies.
+This allows all further signaling and media to reach the same RIPP server that handled the initial request, while facilitating failover should that server go down.

 Once a call has been created, a long-lived HTTP transaction is initiated from the client to the server for purposes of signaling.
-This transaction enables bidirectional data flow, tunneled within the body of a long-running HTTP request and response.
+This transaction enables bidirectional data flow, tunneled within the body of a long-running HTTP request and its long-running response.
 This data flow is called a byway.
-A separate byway is established by the client for signaling, one for media control, and multiple byways for media.
+Each byeway has a purpose.
+One byway is established by the client for signaling, one for media control, and multiple byways for media.
 HTTP3 ensures zero RTT for setup of these byways.

-Signaling commands are encoded into the signaling byway using streaming JSON in both direcitons.
+Signaling commands are encoded into the signaling byway using streaming JSON in both directions.
+Each JSON object encodes an event and its parameters.
+Events are defined for alerting, connected, ended, migrate, keepalive, and transfer-and-takeback.

 The media control and media byways carry a simple binary encoding in both directions.
 To eliminate HOL blocking for media, a media packet is sent on a media byway when it is first established.
 After the first packet, the client cannot be sure a subsequent packet will be delayed due to the ordering guarantees provided by HTTP3 within a stream.
 To combat this, both sides acknowledge the receipt of each packet using the media control byway.
 Once a media packet is acknowledged, the media byway can be used once again without fear of HOL blocking.
+Because each media packet is acknowledged independently, each side can compute statistics on packet losses and delays.
+Consequently, the equivalent of RTCP sender and receiver reports are not needed.

+RIPP defines some basic requirements for congestion control at the client side.
+Specifically, clients drop media packets if there are too many media byways in the blocked state.

-Finally, RIPP provides a simple technique for allowing a call to seamlessly migrate from one client instance to another on a different host, or from one server instance on one host to another.
+RIPP provides a simple technique for allowing a call to seamlessly migrate from one client instance to another on a different host, or from one server instance to another on a different host.
 For a client, it need only end the byways in use for the call and re-initiate from a different instance.
 Similarly, a server can request migration, and this triggers the client to perform this same